-With your help, we can protect New York and New Jersey’s beach-nesting birds and their young.
+With your help, we can protect New York’s beach-nesting and migratory coastal birds.

 This program was originally piloted by Audubon North Carolina.
 Audubon New York, New Jersey Audubon, and New York City Audubon worked together to launch the program in New Jersey and New York in 2013.
 Since then, under the guidance of Audubon New York, the program has expanded to include new partners on Long Island, NY, including the Four Harbors, Huntington Oyster Bay, Great South Bay, North Fork, North Shore, and South Shore Audubon societies, Group for the East End, and others.
 We partnered with Adelphi University to rebrand our logo and with Virginia Tech University to evaluate the effectiveness of our outreach events.
 We also partner with local land managers, including the Town of Hempstead, The New York State Office of Parks, Recreation and Historic Preservation, the Town of Oyster Bay, and the Town of Brookhaven to bring this program to a variety of Long Island beaches.
 Other Audubon offices and Chapters are conducting similar work in other states.
 Thank you to all of our volunteers and partners for making this program possible!